 The Real Alcazar palace complex in Seville is one of the top sights to see in Andalusia and indeed Spain.
 It is a deservedly popular attraction but a bit of planning makes it easier and more pleasant to visit the site.
 The best tip is to buy tickets in advance, whether standard skip-the-line tickets or tours.
 The number of visitors allowed inside at any given time is limited so it is generally equally busy at any given time but mornings are more popular with tour groups.
 Visit first thing in the morning is the most pleasant but late afternoon when the complex gradually empties is also a great time to visit.
-Limited information is posted inside the Real Alcazar – take a good guidebook, get the audio guide or book a guided tour.
+Limited information is posted inside the Real Alcazar – take a good guidebook, get the audio guide, or book a guided tour.

 Buy Real Alcazar Tickets and Tours Online

-Buy tickets for the Real Alcazar online in advance – the small surcharge is more than worth it even on quiet days and a brilliant investment on busy days.
-Resellers such as Ticketbar only add savings if further tours and combinations are added.
+Buy tickets for the Real Alcazar online in advance — the small surcharge is more than worth it even on quiet days and a brilliant investment on busy days.

 See Buying Tickets for the Real Alcazar in Sevilla for more details on ticket options.

 Adding the Royal Apartment Tour to the Real Alcazar